GNOME/orca/README-APPLICATION-DEVELOPERS.md

 about what Orca expects from applications.
 In the meantime, it contains tips based on frequently-asked questions.
 We hope you find them useful.

+## A Request

+If Orca is not presenting your application in the way you think it should, and the techniques in this document do not apply, please file a bug against Orca so we can determine where the fix belongs.
+It might be an Orca bug which we can fix for you.
+Otherwise, we can help you address it in your application and update this document accordingly.

 ## Accessible Events

 Orca has many commands and modes which make it possible for users to interact with your application.